Mishhh/Great-Learning-RAG-Chatbot/readme.md

     "Suggest courses for beginner data analysts"

+    "List the courses that include hands-on exercises"

-    "Which course has the best rating?"
+    "Which courses are best for absolute beginners?"

     "Summarize all Python-related courses"